 New Orleans is a city rich in history and culture, and filled with life, colour and vibrancy.
-But as with any destination, life in NOLA comes with its downsides too.
+But as with any destination, life in the city comes with its downsides too.
 In order to make a well-informed decision, prospective residents should carefully weigh up the pros and cons of moving to New Orleans before taking the plunge.

 Accommodation in New Orleans

-+ Pro: Accommodation is affordable
++ PRO: Accommodation is affordable

 Property prices in New Orleans are reasonable and the market is on an upward trajectory which means this is a great place to invest in a home.
 Property taxes in New Orleans are significantly less than the USA’s national average.
-The majority of NOLA residents rent rather than buy property, and rental rates are quite affordable.
+The majority of residents rent rather than buy property, and rental rates are quite affordable.

-- Con: Limited real estate options and lots of hidden expenses to consider
+- CON: Limited real estate options and lots of hidden expenses to consider

 While the cost of property is affordable further away from the downtown area, those looking to live close to the action do have to pay disproportionately more as a result of demand for accommodation among tourists.
 As crime rates are particularly high in some suburbs, residents will have to take in the cost of insurance premiums.
-The city’s susceptibility to flooding means that it’s wise to take out flood insurance to protect one’s home.
+The city’s susceptibility to flooding means that it’s also wise to take out flood insurance to protect one’s home.

 Working in New Orleans